thestanchion/thestanchion.github.io/_posts/2018-02-09-string-interpolation-with-template-literals.markdown

 "Hi, " + first_name + ", how's it hanging?"
 {% endhighlight %}

-That is a very basic example but the closing of quotes and the inclusion of `+` can become clumsy and unreadable when you're dealing with large templates and multiple variables.
+That is a very basic example but the closing of quotes and the inclusion of multiple `+` operators can become clumsy and unreadable when you're dealing with large templates and multiple variables.

 Template literals allow us to simply type the name of the variable into the middle of the string using the `${NAME}` syntax.

 {% highlight js %}
-"Hi, ${first_name}, how's it hanging?"
+`Hi, ${first_name}, how's it hanging?`
 {% endhighlight %}

 We don't need to worry about closing and re-opening quotes and there are no concatenation operators to worry about.
 Template literals give us a much cleaner method of interpolating variables into a string.